-- Is there a clear commitment and strong leadership from the top, and enterprise-wide buy-in?
-Are there clear goals and metrics? - Is management sensitive to the risks posed by greenwashing.
+- Is there a clear commitment and strong leadership from the top and enterprise-wide buy-in?
+Are there clear goals and metrics? - Is management sensitive to the risks posed by greenwashing?

-Demands for higher-quality climate and other ESG disclosures should be prompting boards and management teams to reassess and adjust their governance and oversight structure relating to climate and other ESG risks - and to monitor regulatory developments in these areas.
-In this paper we have outlined five key initiatives and requirements on the horizon, with details on when they are likely to come into force, who's in scope, what the regulations cover, and what you should do now to prepare.
+Demands for higher-quality climate and other ESG disclosures should be prompting boards and management teams to reassess and adjust their governance and oversight structure relating to climate and other ESG risks-and to monitor relevant local and global regulatory developments in these areas.
+For example, SFC issued the Circular to licensed corporations management and disclosure of climate-related risks by fund managers in August 2021 and the HKMA issued a circular in June 2022 which sets out its two years plan to integrate climate risk into its banking supervision processes.